rca(1) General Commands Manual rca(1)

 character.
 In RPN, simply naming the variable will push its value

 to the stack.
-To write to a variable in RPN, the "assign to"
+To assign to a variable in RPN, the "assign to"

 operator (=) must be used immediately before naming the variable.